30 Best Reference Letter Examples [Guide & Writing Tips]

 Ask for a copy of the job posting

 Next, the writer should ask the applicant for a copy of the job posting to help him identify specific skills and qualifications that the employer is looking for.
-The writer will can then include the identified skills and qualifications in the reference letter.
+The writer can then include the identified skills and qualifications.

 Get information regarding submission of a letter